FOREIGN REAL ESTATE INVESTORS

 We would like to advise that lending funds versus direct ownership of American real estate has its advantages, as managing a passive investment is much simpler and requires less effort.
 Additionally, market volatility creates uncertainty, which is why we prefer lending on real estate with healthy equity protection, versus direct ownership of the actual asset.

-If you are a foreign investor in China or elsewhere looking to take advantage of California’s climbing property values, contact us today to learn more about your investment options, and how Socotra Capital can help you make the most of your investment capital.
+If you are a foreign investor in China or elsewhere looking to take advantage of climbing property values in the United States, contact us today to learn more about your investment options, and how Socotra Capital can help you make the most of your investment capital.

 Are you a foreign resident looking to support your student in the U.S. by investing in American real estate?